RugbyClubRanks/rugbyclubranks.github.io/reviews/2026-03-13-KubotaSpears_V_SaitamaWildKnights.md

 layout: page
 title: Kubota Spears V Saitama Wild Knights on 2026/03/13
 date: 2026-03-13
-categories: "Japan Rugby League One 25/26" match projection
+categories: rugby "Japan Rugby League One 25/26" match projection
 ---
 # Kubota Spears V Saitama Wild Knights on 2026/03/13, 30.0 to 32.0

 # Club Level Predictions

 Now that the game has been played, lets see how the club predictions did.
-I predicted Kubota Spears to win by 4.77, and Saitama Wild Knights won by 2.0.
-That's an absolute error of 6.8 for the margin of victory, while my average absolute error has been 13.3 over the past six months.
-This prediction was more accurate than 64.2% of my recent predictions.
+I predicted Kubota Spears to win by 4.05, and Saitama Wild Knights won by 2.0.
+That's an absolute error of 6.0 for the margin of victory, while my average absolute error has been 13.4 over the past six months.
+This prediction was more accurate than 68.3% of my recent predictions.

 For the Over/Under model, I predicted a total of 48.5 and we have an actual total of 62.0.
 That's an absolute error of 13.5 compared to a six month average of 13.2.
 This prediction was more accurate than 41.3% of my recent predictions.
 ## Projected Performances - Club Model